Registration Requirements

 The Authority’s Designated Businesses Registration Policy (“the Registration Policy") sets out the criteria that applicants must satisfy to be successful in the registration of their business.
 If it is determined an application under the Act must be submitted please ensure you are familiar with the Registration Policy.

-In particular a business applying to operate as a convertible virtual currency (“CVC”) business must be able to demonstrate compliance with the real presence requirements as set out in section 4.1 of the Registration Policy:
+In particular a business applying to operate as a Virtual Asset Service Provider (“VASP”) business must be able to demonstrate compliance with the real presence requirements as set out in section 4.1 of the Registration Policy:

-a) the CVC business must have (and continue to have) at least 2 IoM resident directors; and
+a) the VASP business must have (and continue to have) at least 2 IoM resident directors; and

-b) management and control of the CVC business must be in the Island.
+b) management and control of the VASP business must be in the Island.

 Fitness and Propriety